-It all started one afternoon, in April 2019, when I experienced a panic attack right after my dinner.
-I must say it was not at all something common in my life, hence the surprise was big, and not pleasant.
+It all started one afternoon in April 2019 when I experienced a panic attack right after dinner.
+I must say it was not at all something common in my life.
+Hence the surprise was big and not pleasant.
 I was home alone, and I had eaten a super tasty vegan meal, no ingredient new to me.
 Warning: this is a long text, as I will try to put in words my journey of 1.5 years trying to navigate my experience with histamine intolerance.
-The good news is, you are in for a happy end.
+The good news is that you are in for a happy end.

-I’ve been asked so many times about my experience with histamine intolerance, but I wasn’t ready to write about it for a long time.
+I’ve been asked so many times about my experience with histamine intolerance.
+But I wasn’t ready to write about it for a long time.
 Even the thought of it was triggering me.
-Plus, histamine intolerance is a very confusing topic because is one of those things that no two people agree on.
-I didn’t want to add to all the confusion, and I wanted my experience to empower you, rather than scare you.
+Plus, histamine intolerance is a very confusing topic because no two people agree on one of those things.
+I didn’t want to add to all the confusion, and I wanted my experience to empower you rather than scare you.

-So read on, if you want to hear a very personal experience about how I handled it, but keep in mind that no two people will experience histamine intolerance the same.
-I just hope that talking about my experience will help you handle the fear and confusion around the sudden weird symptoms.
+So read on if you want to hear a personal experience about how I handled it.
+But keep in mind that no two people will experience histamine intolerance the same.
+I hope that talking about my experience will help you manage the fear and confusion around the sudden weird symptoms.

 A little bit of context

-The panic attack episode and sudden food reactions episode happened while I was living a healthy lifestyle, being lectin-light, gluten-free, sugar-free.
+The panic attack episode and sudden food reactions episode happened while I lived a healthy lifestyle.
+I was being lectin-light, gluten-free, sugar-free.
 You know, all the good stuff.
-In fact, the days previous to this episode I was feeling on top of the world.
-I had a lot of energy, I was feeling inspired, creative and productive.
-But, with hindsight, I now know there was a lot of cortisol involved and it was more like being overstimulated.
-I did experience some weird symptoms like tingling in my body, pins and needles sensations on my skin but I was putting all on stress and overworking.
+In fact, in the days before this episode, I felt on top of the world.
+I had a lot of energy, and I felt inspired, creative and productive.
+But, with hindsight, I now know there was a lot of cortisol involved, and it was more like being overstimulated.
+I did experience some weird symptoms like tingling in my body and pins and needles sensations on my skin.
+But I was putting all on stress and overworking.

 The thread: confusion and fear

-I don’t think the panic attack was the direct result of what I ate, but rather my reaction to feeling some really strange things for the first time in my life, like my throat closing and ears blocking when eating.
-That episode was followed by sleepless nights, with racing heart out of nowhere.
-You can imagine how I felt, all this was happening while on my best behavior.
+I don’t think the panic attack directly resulted from what I ate, but rather my reaction to feeling some really strange things for the first time in my life, like my throat closing and ears blocking when eating.
+That episode was followed by sleepless nights, with a racing heart out of nowhere.
+You can imagine how I felt.
+All this was happening while on my best behavior.

-I was scared and in the complete dark because I had no idea what was happening, but my first thought was to blame it on seasonal allergies, even though it was not something I had much trouble with in the past.
-I think is when I started searching about seasonal allergies that I started to read about histamines.
+I was scared and in the dark because I had no idea what was happening.
+My first thought was to blame it on seasonal allergies, even though it was not something I had much trouble with in the past.
+When I started searching about seasonal allergies, I read about histamines.